carpentries-incubator/python-testing/06-edges.md

 up a classification system for the tests themselves.
 In the following sections, we will build this system up even more based on the role that the tests have in the software architecture.

-> ## Key Points {.keypoints}
->
-> -   Functions often fail at the edge of their range of validity
-> -   Edge case tests query the limits of a function's behavior
-> -   Corner cases are where two edge cases meet